 Medications that Control Symptoms

-Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are medications that reduce the inflammation in the joints caused by AS.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are medications that reduce the inflammation in the joints caused by Ankylosing Spondylitis.
 They can also help to reduce symptoms such as pain.
 There are about 20 different anti-inflammatory medications available, so if one doesn’t work for a particular patient, they can always try out another one with the guidance of their doctor.

 Tip: It used to be thought that NSAIDs could alter the natural course of AS.
-However, newer research has not shown that this is true.
+However, newer research has shown that this is NOT true.

 Analgesic medications only control pain.
 They do nothing to control the disease or to prevent further joint damage.
 Analgesics can range from common things like acetaminophen (Tylenol) to more potent narcotics like morphine.